You’ve successfully subscribed.

 Follow on Spotify

-Sitting at a crossroads between the lyrical nobility of a '66 Dylan and the energy and intent of alternative rock’s finest, English singer-songwriter DD Allen is an artist on the rise.
+Sitting at a crossroads between the lyrical nobility of a '66 Dylan and the melodic sense of The War On Drugs, English singer-songwriter DD Allen is an artist on the rise.

-His 'music for thinkers' and rousing live performances are responsible for sold-out shows, numerous festival appearances, and a 2019 European support for Vintage Trouble.
+Describing himself as making 'music for thinkers', his rousing live performances are responsible for sold-out shows, main-stage festival appearances, and a 2019 European support for Vintage Trouble.

 Starting out in his teens fronting the rock cover band ‘Red House’, DD Allen began penning his own songs soon after moving away from his hometown for work.